bbauska/LFS173x/README.md

 Enough about possibilities---let's get hands on with a real Aries wallet!

-## Reasons to Have an Open Source Wallet {#reasons-to-have-an-open-source-wallet .unnumbered}
+## Reasons to Have an Open Source Wallet

 There are several reasons why open source mobile wallets are important as the use of verifiable credentials goes mainstream.